jaidenamari/nectar-flow-finance/_posts/2025-03-26-debt-payoff-strategies.md

 **How it works:**
 1. Pay the minimum on everything.
 2. Put any extra toward the debt with the highest interest rate.
-3. When that’s gone, roll that amount into the next-highest interest debt.
+3. When that's gone, roll that amount into the next-highest interest debt.

 Best if you're motivated by numbers and long-term savings.
 Not so great if you need fast wins to keep up momentum.